 This activity can be used during a unit on the American Revolution, the Declaration of Independence, or while exploring key American ideals and values from our Founding documents.
-For grades 6-8.
+For grades 9-12.
 Approximate time needed is 45-60 minutes.

-Students can complete the activity individually, in pairs, or in small groups.
+Following this whole class discussions, the rest of the activity can be completed individually, in pairs, or in small groups and/or as a jigsaw activity where different students explore an individual section of the document.
 Begin the activity by asking students what they already know about the American Revolution in general and the Declaration of Independence specifically.
 Ask students to take 60 seconds to brainstorm people, places, events, and concepts they associate with these terms in small groups or pairs.

 After discussing their ideas as a class, introduce the activity.
-Inform students that they will be doing a close reading of the Declaration of Independence, paying particular attention to the Preamble and the list of specific grievances.
+Inform students that they will be doing a close reading of the Declaration of Independence.
 But first they will be looking at the [Engrossed Declaration of Independence](#) and a [Print of the Declaration of Independence](#) as an object/artifact.

 Tell students to focus on the following questions:

 - How would you describe this document to someone who wasn't looking at it? - What do you notice?
-What specific details stand out? - What are the major similarities and differences?
+What specific details stand out?